Saving new documents

-Note: if you unstar a version, we’ll still show any description you added to it.
+Note: If you unstar a version, Sketch will still show any description you added to it.
 But don’t worry — if you want to remove it, you can do it manually using the process above.

-Head to File > Save with Description ⌃⌘S in any open document.
-Enter a description in the dialog that appears and, if you want to, add a star.
+Head to File > Create Version ⌃⌘S in any open document.
+Enter an optional description in the dialog that appears and, if you want to, add a star.
 When you’re done, click Save.

 Note: If there is only one version in the document’s history, you won’t be able to delete it.

-Occasionally you might want to create a duplicate of a Workspace document so that you can separate it from the original document and all its versions.
+Occasionally you may want to create a duplicate of a Workspace document so that you can separate it from the original document and all its versions.
 For example: